cchantep/acolyte/readme.md

 // ...
 Connection |con| is managed through |handler|
 ```

-You can see tested/detailed [use cases](./src/test/java/acolyte/JavaUseCases.java).
+You can see detailed [use cases](./src/test/java/acolyte/JavaUseCases.java) whose expectations are visible in [specifications](./src/test/scala/acolyte/AcolyteSpec.scala).

 ### Limitations

+- Limited datatype conversions.
 - Binary datatype are not currently supported.
 - Callable statement are not (yet) implemented.
 - `ResultSet.RETURN_GENERATED_KEYS` is not supported.